 But mom never went to this level of detail.
 For instance, did you know that the common cold accounts for 22 million missed school days every year in the United States, according to figures from the Centers for Disease Control and Prevention?
 (Of course, that might not be the most effective argument if kids looking for an excuse to skip geometry class).

 The county news release also pointed out that unclean hands can contribute to food-borne illnesses like norovirus, a stomach bug that afflicted some 130 diners at a local California Pizza Kitchen restaurant earlier this year.
-Though hand-washing violations at local restaurants have held steady since 2007, Contra Costa Environmental Health Director Dr. Marilyn Underwood said "something as
+Though hand-washing violations at local restaurants have held steady since 2007, Contra Costa Environmental Health Director Dr. Marilyn Underwood said "something as simple as hand-washing shouldn't cause as many violations as it does."

 Not only are county officials going to great lengths to urge us to protect our health, they're showing us how.
 Instructional materials for food facilities and schools, a podcast and video demonstrations are all available online at www.cchealth.org/hand-washing/.